Bridging Functional and Representational Similarity via Usable Information: Experiments

 \subsection{Hierarchy of Functional Similarity}

-To validate the hierarchical monotonicity of functional similarity (Proposition~\ref{prop:coarse_func_sim_under_v}), we utilized the CIFAR-100 dataset, which possesses a canonical two-level hierarchy: 100 \textit{fine} classes and 20 \textit{coarse} superclasses.
-This allows us to define two tasks, $Y$ (fine) and $Y'$ (coarse).
+In order to validate the hierarchical monotonicity of functional similarity (Proposition~\ref{prop:coarse_func_sim_under_v}), we utilized the CIFAR-100 dataset, which inherently possesses a canonical two-level hierarchy: 100 \textit{fine} classes and 20 \textit{coarse} superclasses.
+This allows us to define two distinct tasks, $Y$ (fine) and $Y'$ (coarse).

 Crucially, we employed the exact same set of encoders—trained originally on the standard 100-class task—for both evaluations.
-Consequently, the representations $Z_1$ and $Z_2$ remain identical across both settings; only the target task changes.
-To establish the native baseline for the coarse task, we froze these encoders and trained a new linear task head targeting the 20 superclasses.
+Consequently, the representations $Z_1$ and $Z_2$ remain completely identical across both experimental settings; only the target task changes.
+To establish the native baseline performance for the coarse task, we froze these pre-trained encoders and trained a new linear task head targeting the 20 superclasses.

 We computed the functional similarity for every representation pair using all three stitcher families.
-Figure~\ref{subfig:experiment_4} displays the results, sorting pairs by their functional similarity on the fine task.
+Figure~\ref{subfig:experiment_4} displays the results, sorting pairs along the x-axis by their functional similarity on the fine task.
 The data reveals a strict dominance relationship: the functional similarity on the coarse task (green) consistently acts as an upper bound to the similarity on the fine task (blue).
-This confirms that representations frequently diverge by discarding fine-grained nuisances while preserving the high-level semantic structure required for coarser tasks.
-We attribute rare violations in the high-similarity regime to optimization noise, as vanishing error margins near saturation make the ratio metric sensitive to minor fluctuations.
+This confirms that representations frequently diverge by discarding fine-grained nuisances while simultaneously preserving the high-level semantic structure required for coarser tasks.
+We attribute rare violations in the high-similarity regime to optimization noise, as vanishing error margins near saturation make the ratio metric sensitive to minor numerical fluctuations.